Ralph G. Foster

-Ralph G. Foster (25 May 1935 - 3 May 2021) is a British athlete and Paralympic Games gold medal winner.
+Ralph Gordon Foster (25 May 1935 – 3 May 2021) was a British athlete and Paralympic Games gold medal winner.
 After an accident in his late twenties left him a paraplegic he eventually became involved in disabled sports.
 He was a swimmer, snooker player and lawn bowler.
-He represented Great Britain in lawn bowling at the 1988 Summer Paralympics in Seoul and won a gold medal.
-Ralph died on 3 May 2021 after a long illness.
+Foster represented Great Britain in lawn bowling at the 1988 Summer Paralympics in Seoul and won a gold medal.
+He died after a long illness at his home in Nottingham, on 3 May 2021, at the age of 85.